 Sessions are held back-to-back, maximizing content and packing in all that we can.
-And, there will be an assortment of vendor QuickTalks™, vendor forums, labs and birds of a feather discussions.
-No worries, however, there’s plenty of breaks and networking time as well.
+In addition to the sessions listed below, you’ll have the opportunity to take part in labs and birds of a feather discussions.
+No worries, however, there’s plenty of breaks and networking time as well!

 Against the Current: Lessons in Growth & Ambiguity

 by Meg Ciliberti

 What happens when the team you support virtually doubles within a year?
 Most of us would prefer to be keeping our heads above water, when the reality is your team is barely staying afloat.
 In this session, Meg will share how IT grows at Shopify, as it scales at a rapid pace. **Water wings not provided**

 The Apple of your EFI - An updated analysis of the state of Apple’s EFI Security Support